SethRobertson/GitBestPractices/0main.md

 any customer has seen the resulting product someone comes running in "OMFG, the foobar is broken when you frobnoz the baz."
 What do you do?
 Do you skip release 2.0 and tag 2.0.1?
-Do you do a take-back and go to ever developers repo and delete the 2.0 tag?
+Do you do a take-back and go to every repo of every developer and delete the 2.0 tag?

 Two ideas for your consideration.
 Instead of a release tag, use a release branch (and then stop committing to that branch after